gryp17/Tablaturi-bg-API/README.md

 # Tablaturi-bg-API

 Custom PHP API for [Tablaturi-BG](http://tablaturi-bg.com) - the biggest website for guitar tabs in Bulgaria.
 The API uses a MySQL database.
+The API was created to be used with the latest [Tablaturi-BG VueJS front end](https://github.com/gryp17/Tablaturi-bg-VueJS).

 ## Installation